Don Bradman: Administrative career

 In addition to acting as one of South Australia's delegates to the Board of Control from 1945 to 1980, Bradman was a committee member of the SACA between 1935 and 1986.
 It is estimated that he attended 1,713 SACA meetings during this half century of service.
 Aside from two years in the early 1950s, he filled a selector's berth for the Test team between 1936 and 1971.

 Cricket saw an increase in defensive play during the 1950s.
 As a selector, Bradman favoured attacking, positive cricketers who entertained the paying public.
 He formed an alliance with Australian captain Richie Benaud, seeking more attractive play, with some success.
 He served two high-profile periods as chairman of the board of Control, in 1960–63 and 1969–72.
 During the first, he dealt with the growing prevalence of illegal bowling actions in the game, a problem that he adjudged "the most complex I have known in cricket, because it is not a matter of fact but of opinion".
 The major controversy of his second stint was a proposed tour of Australia by South Africa in 1971–72.
 On Bradman's recommendation, the series was cancelled.
 Cricket journalist Michael Coward said of Bradman as an administrator:

 In the late 1970s, Bradman played an important role during the World Series Cricket schism as a member of a special Australian Cricket Board committee formed to handle the crisis.
 He was criticised for not airing an opinion, but he dealt with World Series Cricket far more pragmatically than other administrators.
 Richie Benaud described Bradman as "a brilliant administrator and businessman", warning that he was not to be underestimated.
 As Australian captain, Ian Chappell fought with Bradman over the issue of player remuneration in the early 1970s and has suggested that Bradman was parsimonious:

+Cancellation of South Africa tour

+Despite South Africa's apartheid regime excluding black players from participating in national sports, many countries including Australia retained sporting relations with the regime until the mid-1970s.
+In this vein, the South African national cricket team was meant to tour Australia over the 1971–72 Australian summer.
+Public polls from the time suggested that, despite a group of very active protestors, around 75% of Australians wanted the tour to go ahead – believing that Australia should not interfere with South Africa's domestic politics.